 The UC and CD markets are currently dominated by biologic drugs that generated up to \$17 billion in U.S. sales in 2019.
 From 2010 to 2020, the IBD market experienced a compound annual growth rate of 13.1%.
 Approximately 35% of patients treated with biologics fail to enter remission.
 Meanwhile, greater than 90% of UC patients with active disease have mild to moderate disease and 50% to 60% of IBD patients are biologic naïve.
 Current market competition in this space is limited to aminosalicylates, steroids and immunosuppressants which have only low efficacy in induction and maintenance of clinical remission.
 The primary competition in development, falling into two primary classes (JAK inhibitors, S1P modulators), targets a moderate to severe patient population that is primarily comprised of patients who have not responded to biologics, due to inherent safety concerns with these classes.
 With the exception of Xeljanz, which is FDA-approved for the treatment of UC, oral agents approved for IBD are limited to aminosalicylates, steroids and immunosuppressants that have limited efficacy.
 We believe we have the potential to address the large IBD market and specific therapeutic gaps in both UC and CD.
+However, there is no guarantee that any of our product candidates will be approved by the FDA and, even if approved, there is no guarantee that our product candidates will earn revenues comparable to Entyvio, Humira or Stelara.
 The graphic and table below depict the large market opportunity in IBD.